gnois/luaty/README.md

 ```

-5. The multi-valued return statement in single-lined functions could cause ambiguity in some cases.
-A semicolon `;` can be used to terminate single-lined function unambiguously
+5. The multi-valued return statement in single-lined functions may cause ambiguity in certain cases.
+A semicolon `;` can be used to terminate single-lined function
 ```
 print(pcall(\x-> return x, 10))                 -- multiple return values.
 Prints true, nil, 10